tannewt/wa-law.org/bill/2021-22/hb/1595/1/README.md

 9. **Signs on or near bridges in accordance with section 8 of this act so long as they do not conflict with federal requirements.**

 Only signs of types 1, 2, 3, 7,  8**, and 9** may be erected or maintained within view of the scenic system.
 Signs of types 7 **,** 8**, and 9** may also be erected or maintained within view of the federal aid primary system.

+## Section 8
+> This section adds a new section to an existing chapter [47.36](/rcw/47_public_highways_and_transportation/47.36_traffic_control_devices.md).
+Here is the [modified chapter](rcw/47_public_highways_and_transportation/47.36_traffic_control_devices.md) for context.

+1. [Empty]

+    a.
+The executive officer, or a designated employee, with control of operations and maintenance of a bridge of any county, city, town, or state agency may erect informational signs near or attached to bridges providing location-specific information about the hazards of diving or jumping from the location with the goal of preventing future deaths.
+These signs are meant to provide more information than just a "no jumping" sign so that people can better understand the hazards related to a particular location.
+Signs providing information on the hazard of cold-water shock that leads to drowning may be erected in locations where people might otherwise think a location is safe for swimming.
+Signs may include the statewide 988 suicide prevention hotline.

+    b.
+Any county, city, town, or state agency responsible for the repair, replacement, and maintenance of bridges are encouraged to create a process where individuals may request the installation of an informational sign pursuant to this section in locations that do not have such signs erected.

+    c.
+Signs created under this section may not conflict with provisions of the manual of uniform traffic control devices or existing state laws related to placement and design of signs that are placed along transportation corridors.

+    d.
+If a sign is to be located along a state highway or the interstate system, the department of transportation must be notified of the location prior to erecting the sign, but no permit is necessary.

+    e.
+State and local government agencies are authorized to accept gifts or donations to pay for the erection of signs under this section.

+2. This section applies prospectively.

+3. Nothing contained in this section confers a right of action in cases where no right of action exists independent of this section.
+This section does not create a private right of action by any party and may not be used to impose liability on the owner of a government facility if a sign has or has not been posted on its property.

+## Section 9
+> This section adds a new section to an existing chapter [53.08](/rcw/53_port_districts/53.08_powers.md).
+Here is the [modified chapter](rcw/53_port_districts/53.08_powers.md) for context.

+1. Before entering into any contract for the construction of or replacement of any bridge on port controlled land, the port's executive officer must consider whether to require the installation of informational signs that address the hazards of diving or jumping off the bridge as part of the contract.
+These signs are meant to provide more information than just a "no jumping" sign so that people can better understand the hazards related to a particular location.
+Signs with information on the hazard of cold-water shock that leads to drowning are encouraged to be installed in locations where people might otherwise think a location is safe for swimming.
+Signs under this section may include the statewide 988 suicide prevention hotline.

+2. Nothing contained in this section confers a right of action in cases where no right of action exists independent of this section.
+This section does not create a private right of action by any party and may not be used to impose liability on the port if a sign has or has not been erected on its property.

+## Section 10
+> This section adds a new section to an existing chapter [77.12](/rcw/77_fish_and_wildlife/77.012_powers_and_duties.md).
+Here is the [modified chapter](rcw/77_fish_and_wildlife/77.012_powers_and_duties.md) for context.

+1. Before entering into any contract for the construction of or replacement of any bridge on department controlled land, the director must consider whether to require the installation of informational signs that address the hazards of diving or jumping off the bridge as part of the contract.
+These signs are meant to provide more information than just a "no jumping" sign so that people can better understand the hazards related to a particular location.
+Signs with information on the hazard of cold-water shock that leads to drowning are encouraged to be installed in locations where people might otherwise think a location is safe for swimming.
+Signs under this section may include the statewide 988 suicide prevention hotline.

+2. Nothing contained in this section confers a right of action in cases where no right of action exists independent of this section.
+This section does not create a private right of action by any party and may not be used to impose liability on the department if a sign has or has not been erected on its property.

+## Section 11
+> This section adds a new section to an existing chapter [79.10](/rcw/79_public_lands/79.010_land_management_authorities_and_policies.md).
+Here is the [modified chapter](rcw/79_public_lands/79.010_land_management_authorities_and_policies.md) for context.

+1. Before entering into any contract for the construction of or replacement of any bridge on department controlled land, the commissioner must consider whether to require the installation of informational signs that address the hazard of diving or jumping off the bridge as part of the contract.
+These signs are meant to provide more information than just a "no jumping" sign so that people can better understand the hazards related to a particular location.
+Signs with information on the hazard of cold-water shock that leads to drowning are encouraged to be installed in locations where people might otherwise think a location is safe for swimming.
+Signs under this section may include the statewide 988 suicide prevention hotline.

+2. Nothing contained in this section confers a right of action in cases where no right of action exists independent of this section.
+This section does not create a private right of action by any party and may not be used to impose liability on the department if a sign has or has not been posted on its property.

+## Section 12
+> This section adds a new section to an existing chapter [79A.05](/rcw/79A_public_recreational_lands/79A.05_parks_and_recreation_commission.md).
+Here is the [modified chapter](rcw/79A_public_recreational_lands/79A.05_parks_and_recreation_commission.md) for context.

+1. Before entering into any contract for the construction of or replacement of any bridge on land controlled by the Washington state parks and recreation commission, the director of the state parks and recreation commission must consider whether to require the installation of informational signs that address the hazards of diving or jumping off the bridge as part of the contract.
+These signs are meant to provide more information than just a "no jumping" sign so that people can better understand the hazards related to a particular location.
+Signs with information on the hazard of cold-water shock that leads to drowning are encouraged to be installed in locations where people might otherwise think a location is safe for swimming.
+Signs under this section may include the statewide 988 suicide prevention hotline.

+2. Nothing contained in this section confers a right of action in cases where no right of action exists independent of this section.
+This section does not create a private right of action by any party and may not be used to impose liability on the Washington state parks and recreation commission if a sign has or has not been erected on its property.

 ## Section 13